alexandrecz/Xamarin/README.md

  * XamarinQRCode { a optical reader app that use the QRCode pattern}; ---comming soon

- * XamarinWeb { an app that make a communication with Asp.Net webApi}; ---comming soon
+ * XamarinWeb { an app that make a communication with Asp.Net webApi};

  * XamarinData { a simple example of how make an app which put the data in local repository}; ---comming soon